 The Ivar Aasen field is developed with a steel jacket including living quarters and process facilities located at a water depth of 110 m with dry wellheads on the platform.
 The wells are drilled from a jack-up rig.
-The wellstream is partly processed on the platform before transportation through pipelines to the Edvard Grieg installation for final stabilisation and export.
+The well stream is partly processed on the platform before transportation through pipelines to the Edvard Grieg installation for final stabilisation and export.
 Edvard Grieg also supplied Ivar Aasen with power until a joint solution for power from shore was established in December 2022.
+The Ivar Aasen platform holds a total of 20 slots, of which 12 are producer slots and 8 injector slots.